 Relationships Don’t Have to Erode

 There are things you can do right now to increase your and your partner’s happiness.
-You don't need to spend a lot of money or time trying to resurrect the connection.
-The first thing you should do is take a look at your habits individually.
+You don't need to spend excessive money or time trying to resurrect your connection.
+The first thing you should do is look at your individual habits.
 Are there things you're doing that are negatively contributing to the relationship?
 More than likely you both are doing things that ultimately don't serve you.

 When you have a conversation to address relationship problems, it's best to do it on a full stomach, when things are calm, and when you're not in a time crunch to get something done.
 A marriage or relationship counselor can help you get this conversation going if you're struggling to make it happen on your own.
 They'll have you consider your communication strategies as well as act as a mediator.
 A counselor can give you direction when your relationship seems to have come to a standstill.